 General Sleep Disturbance Scale (GSDS)

-Kate Willkinson, ShaiMarcu originated general sleep disturbance scale.
+Kate Willkinson, &ShaiMarcu(year is missing) originated general sleep disturbance scale.
 That scale consisted on twenty one items which measures the frequency and problems in sleep.
 GSD questionnaire was recommended in studies and identifies the problem of a person regarding sleep.
 Participants indicate how much they agree or disagree with each of the 21 items using a 7 point scale that ranges from 0 to 7.(write detail of questionair)

 Social Interaction Anxiety Scale (SIAS)

-Mattick & Clarke formulated Social Interaction Anxiety Scale.
+Mattick & Clarke(year is missing) formulated Social Interaction Anxiety Scale.
 The SIAS is a 20 item scale, Which check the level of social interaction anxiety in obese.
 In this scale we measured all the scores from none to higher level.
+(Explain the scoring criteria of questionair in detail)

 Body Shape Questionnaire (BSQ)

 Body shape scale was developed by Cooper, Taylor, Cooper, & Fairburn, (1987).
 Body shape scale was designed to assess the perception of men and women about their bodies.
 This scale consisted of 34 different questions which focused on problems related to image of the body and effects on the body after quitting foods.
 This is 6 point scale that ranges from Never to Always.
+(Explain the scoring criteria of questionair in detail)

 Procedure